sbrudenell/lede-docker-thin/README.md

 Use the image:

 ```
-docker run --tty --tmpfs /tmp --cap-add NET_ADMIN openwrt-thin:15.05.1-x86-64
+docker run --tty --tmpfs /tmp --cap-add NET_ADMIN lede-thin:17.01.2-x86-64
 ```

 Explanation of the parameters used:

 * `--tty`: Use this, otherwise the startup messages go to `/dev/console` on your host.
-* `--tmpfs /tmp`: This is OpenWRT's normal setup, and it expects files in `/tmp` to be wiped between reboots.
+* `--tmpfs /tmp`: This is LEDE's normal setup, and it expects files in `/tmp` to be wiped between reboots.
 * `--cap-add NET_ADMIN`: This allows the container to change iptables and routes.
 You probably want this if you're using this image.
 Don't use